genesiscommunitysuccess/docs/docs/tutorials/building-an-application/add-state-machine.md

     }
 ```

-Test to check that you can change price of the trade when entered by TestUser, which executes onCommit logic from state machine:
+Test to check that you can change the price of the trade when entered by TestUser, which executes onCommit logic from state machine:

 ```kotlin
     @Test